 Now begins the task of working out your 20 minute sales pitch.
 This exercise will help to streamline ideas, prevent waffling and make sure you are clearly able to articulate what you can offer.
-Imagine you’re shouting through a letterbox at a complete stranger, and you need to get across what it is you do, what makes you unique and what you can offer.
+You need to get across what it is you do, what makes you unique and what you can offer.
 Keeping to the 20 second rule will help you get to the point, be direct and list essential information.

 Once you have developed your PostBox pitch, you will be in a much stronger position to approach companies with your offer.

 Take your time to identify companies and sectors thriving during this pandemic.
 Think delivery services, think remote working solutions, think social media… these businesses are scaling up and need extra expertise as they monopolise the market.
 Then make a list of the following:

 - Why might they be struggling at this time?

 - What areas could you improve/support their business?

 When you have a list of companies to target, it’s time to relate your pitch to their needs.
 Re-create your 20 second postbox pitch specifically aligned with your target company’s goals.